-Before using any cleanroom equipment including process hoods, users must first be trained by authorized VINSE staff or superuser, and certified for independent use by the appropriate VINSE staff.
+Before using any cleanroom equipment including process hoods, users must first be trained by authorized VINSE staff or Cleanroom Manager designee.
 Users cannot be trained by other users or VINSE staff not authorized to train on a piece of equipment or process hood.
 Furthermore, experience and/or training on the same or similar piece of equipment at another facility or laboratory does not meet VINSE cleanroom training requirements.
 On occasion it may be necessary to re-train all authorized users if there is a major modification to a piece of equipment or a significant change to its process capabilities.
 Any uncertainties or questions about these requirements shall be brought to the attention of the Cleanroom Manager.